munew/hcaptcha-wasm-deobfuscator/README.md

 # hCaptcha WASM deobfuscator & fetcher

 ## Important
-- This tool only works with the WASM binary currently located in assets/.
-Some constants are hardcoded and may need updating for other versions.
 - hCaptcha appears to randomly choose between XOR and ChaCha20 for memory encryption.
 Only XOR is currently supported—ChaCha20 is not yet implemented.
 - The output WASM is fully runnable, but you must comment out the memory block initialization call in the JS.